< Back to Blog

 Like any other sensor used on a robotic or autonomous vehicle platform, HDR CMOS cameras need periodic intrinsic and extrinsic calibration both individually and in context with the broader sensor array with which they work.

 There's nothing particularly distinctive about calibrating HDR CMOS cameras.
-They can be addressed like any other CMOS camera, which means they are already supported by the Tangram Vision SDK's calibration suite.
+They can be addressed like any other CMOS camera, which means they are already supported by the Tangram Vision Platform's calibration suite.

 If you found this article, send us a tweet to let us know.
 If you're building a robot or autonomous vehicle and deploying HDR CMOS cameras, get in touch and we'll help you optimize your sensor arrays!